-The Company will focus on developing domestic and overseas markets for its Mantuan Downs calcium bentonite, continue development of the Grafton Range project, and pursue opportunities to market and sell its environmental remediation technologies.
+The Company will continue the focus on developing domestic and overseas markets for its Mantuan Downs calcium bentonite, expand the waste water solutions business, and pursue opportunities to market and sell its environmental remediation technologies.

-The Company will continue to review, and if considered appropriate for the Company's portfolio, acquire other industrial minerals projects.
+The Company will continue to review, and if considered appropriate for the Company's portfolio, acquire other minerals projects.